Hansmu/nextjs/Readme.md

 Next.js supports CSS modules.
 You get that functionality when you use `[name].module.css`.
 Have to import the CSS files as objects then, as the classes will have aliases generated for them.

+You can add backend logic to Next.js.
+To do so add an `api` folder in the pages.
+Underneath that you can build the structure of the requests as you do with pages.
+You can use Node.js inside of those components.
+You export a function in them.